emclayburn/Hockey_site/index.md

 ## So what?

 Looking at this data, we can see that Robert Thomas is a higher goal scorer than expected.
+Robert Thomas isn't just any center, he's the engine of the Blues' top line, facilitating plays, setting up teammates, and creating scoring chances as a high rate.
+If you want to do this analysis for your favorite players, just replace Robert Thomas with their name, such as Quinn Hughes!

 # Further Analysis